When it comes to content marketing, SEO, and link building, there are dozens of important elements in play.

 If your keyword is “link building service,” it would look like this:

 While exact match anchors are powerful, they’re hard to use with consistency.
-Another option is to go with a partial match anchor that uses a variation that’s similar to your keyword.
+Another option is to go with a partial match anchor text that uses a variation that’s similar to your keyword.
 It involves adding generic words around the primary keyword phrase.

 Great link building service